feliperohdee/use-filter-criteria/README.md

 ### 3. Saved Custom Criteria

-You can save reusable custom criteria that can be referenced by key:
+You can save reusable criteria that can be referenced by key using aliases:

 ```typescript
 // Save a custom criteria